cjdjpj/poolgen/README.md

 - *Column 3*:       reference allele, e.g. A, T, C, G
 - *Column/s 4 to n*:  colon-delimited allele counts: A:T:C:G:DEL:N, where "DEL" refers to insertion/deletion, and "N" is unclassified.
 A pool or population or polyploid individual is represented by a single column of this colon-delimited allele counts.

-### Phenotypes
+### Phenotypes (required)

-1. A simple delimited file, e.g. "csv" and "tsv" with a column for the individual IDs, and at least one column for the phenotypic values.
-Header line/s and comments should be prepended by '#'.
+1. A simple delimited file, e.g. "csv" or "tsv" with a column for individual IDs, pool sizes, and at least one column for the phenotypic values.

 2. GWAlpha-compatible text file (i.e. "py"):